WORLD WAR B HAS ARRIVED

 Adult beetles are bright metallic green in color with a very short antennae.

-Adults are ½ inch long and one-eighth inch wide.
+Adults are about one half inch long and one-eighth inch wide.

 The Larvae are creamy white in color and have flattened segmented bodies